pgbarletta/locuaz/docs/source/tutorialtleap.rst

         mutating_resSeq: [[220,221,222,223,224,225,226,227],[248,249,250,251,252,253,254],[294, 295, 296, 297, 298, 299, 300]]
         mutating_resname: [[S,G,F,D,F,S,D,A],[R,S,G,L,A,T,S],[K,S,R,R,G,Q,G]]

-In the binder section, where the single point mutation will be performed, the following options have to be specified:
-    *	chainID: The chain IDs of the binder
-    *	mutating_chainID: The chain IDs where the mutation is desired.
-Since the mutating sequence is listed separately for each CDRs, the chain ID has to be a list also.
-    *	mutating_resSeq: The residue sequence of the desired mutation sites.
-In this example, the sequences are listed separately for each CDRs.
-    *	mutating_resname: The amino acid residues in one letter format, that correspond to the mutating_resSeq

 scoring
 ^^^^^^^^
 .. code-block:: console

     scoring:
         functions: [ bluuesbmf, piepisa, evoef2, gmx_mmpbsa ]
-        consensus_threshold: 3
         nthreads: 80
         mpiprocs: 2
         start: 50